mtaygur/OBJParser/CONTRIBUTING.md

 ## License

 By contributing to OBJParser, you agree that your contributions will be licensed under the GNU General Public License v3.0.

-## Questions?

-Feel free to:
-- Open an issue for discussion
-- Reach out to maintainers
-- Check existing issues and PRs for similar topics

-Thank you for contributing to OBJParser! 🎉